PiSupply/PaPiRus/README.md

 # PaPiRus
-Resources for PaPiRus ePaper eInk displays.
+You can find here a variety of software, hardware and other resources for the [PaPiRus](http://papirus.ws) range of ePaper eInk displays from [Pi Supply](https://www.pi-supply.com).
 This repository is based on, and makes use of, the [rePaper/gratis GitHub repository](https://github.com/repaper/gratis).

+You can purchase one of the PaPiRus boards from [our webshop](https://www.pi-supply.com/?s=papirus&post_type=product&tags=1&limit=5&ixwps=1) or from a variety of resellers worldwide.

 # Setup PaPiRus
 ## Auto Installation